Error Analysis on a Novel Class of Exponential Integrators with Local Linear Extension Techniques for Highly Oscillatory ODEs: Introduction

+A key insight underlying this approach is that, through the dimension-raising transformation, the $k$-th order Taylor expansion of the nonlinear term $\mathbf{F}$ becomes linear in the extension variable.
+Although the extension system retains a highly oscillatory character, its reconstructed linear part incorporates more information than that of the original system.
+The resulting EIs are fully explicit, ensuring computational efficiency while achieving uniform accuracy without the need for iterative procedures.

+The main contribution of this work is to establish a rigorous theoretical analysis for the new class of EIs under the condition (\ref{bdener}). {In general, these methods achieve a uniform error bound of $O(h^{k+1})$ for the numerical solution, where $k$ is the highest degree of the auxiliary polynomial variables.
+Furthermore, the convergence order is improved to $O(\varepsilon h^k)$ for larger step sizes $h > c_0\varepsilon$, where $c_0$ is a constant independent of $h$ and $\varepsilon$.} The characteristic of high-order accuracy without step size restriction permits the methods to be particularly effective for problems in classical mechanics field.
+As a direct application of the general theory, we extend these results to the second-order system~(\ref{OP}), obtaining higher-order error estimates with improved uniform convergence.

-The primary contribution of the current work lies in establishing a rigorous theoretical analysis for the novel EIs.
-For small time steps satisfying $h<C\varepsilon$, the methods applied to (\ref{P1}) achieve uniform error bounds of $O(h^{k+1})$ for the solution, where $k$ denotes the highest degree of the auxiliary polynomial variables.
-For systems with bounded oscillatory energy when using large time steps $h>C\varepsilon$, the methods can achieve a convergence order of $O(\varepsilon h^k)$.
-The analysis fundamentally relies on the application of adiabatic transformation \cite{HO2010,JL2003,LJL2005} and period decomposition techniques, enabling the individual treatment of each oscillatory component within the high-dimensional system.
-It is particularly noteworthy to show the non-triviality of the fact that the $O(\frac{1}{\varepsilon})$-scaled linear part in the high-dimensional system preserves the spectral property of $A$.
-We rigorously prove this preservation—playing a crucial role in the theoretical analysis for uniform accuracy—through careful algebraic derivation.
-A further analytical challenge lies in the potential resonance phenomena among high-frequency components in the high-dimensional system, where the periodic decomposition technique is ineffective for their analysis.
-To address this difficulty, we examine the invariant subspaces and their associated matrix representations corresponding to the $O(\frac{1}{\varepsilon})$-scaled operators in high dimensions.
-This analytical framework successfully eliminates resonance effects from our error estimates.
-As a direct application, we extend the theoretical findings to the second-order system (\ref{OP}), deriving higher-order error estimates with improved uniform convergence.
+The analysis builds fundamentally on the adiabatic transformation \cite{HO2010,JL2003,LJL2005} and periodic decomposition techniques, which allow each oscillatory component in the high-dimensional system to be treated individually.
+A particularly non-trivial and crucial observation is that the $O(1/\varepsilon)$-scaled linear part in the extension system preserves the spectral properties of the original matrix $A$.
+We rigorously prove this invariance via detailed algebraic derivations, a result that plays an essential role in establishing uniform accuracy.
+Another key challenge in the analysis arises from potential resonance phenomena among high-frequency components in the extension system, where standard periodic decomposition techniques are insufficient.
+To overcome this, we analyze the invariant subspaces and their matrix representations corresponding to the $O(1/\varepsilon)$-scaled high-dimensional operators.
+This approach successfully isolates and eliminates resonance effects from the error estimates.